-Setting personal goals for development within each Program Activity Area.
+1) Setting personal goals for development within each Program Activity Area.

 The setting of personal goals is to be completed within three months of each Scouting year with the individual's sponsor ensuring completion.

-Personal goals should include the level of participation or training to be undertaken, a monitoring process for progress (crew support), and establishing evaluation criteria (eg. how many times, by what time, etc.)
+Personal goals should include the level of participation or training to be undertaken, a monitoring process for progress (crew support), and establishing evaluation criteria (e.g. how many times, by what time, etc.)

-Integrating personal goals with crew activities (in consultation with crew).
+2) Integrating personal goals with crew activities (in consultation with the crew).

 This is where you ensure that the individual will have the opportunity to achieve their goals.
-The activities to do so, need not be crew activities only.
+Activities do not need to be only crew activities.

-3) Working towards achieving personal goals (attaining skill sets).

-Self-evaluation and assessment on a defined, ongoing basis.
+- 3) Working towards achieving personal goals (attaining skill sets). - 4) Self-evaluation and assessment on a defined, ongoing basis.